School of Wind, Brass and Percussion – Audition Requirements

 The level of difficulty should be comparable to that of the pieces played in a final undergraduate degree recital.

-Successful Stage 1 applicants will be invited to undertake a 20-minute live audition at the RNCM.
+If you have submitted an audition recording and you are shortlisted, you will be invited to attend a 20-minute live audition via Zoom.
 Here you should perform THREE short pieces of your own (one on each discipline) that you think best demonstrates your skills and ability.
 Each piece should last no longer than five minutes.

-This Stage will also include an interview, where the panel would like to learn a little more about you and your future aspirations.
+This part of the process will also include an interview, where the panel would like to learn a little more about you and your future aspirations.

 For BMus (Hons) Popular Music, Drumkit audition requirements, please click here.